+6 - trek Tozay Chu camp 4450m

-We follow the Zara Chu (chu is water and river in Tibetan) downriver until the junction with the Tozay Chu where we turn upstream and wander along to one of the many possible camps on the river bank.
+We follow the champagne Zara Chu (chu is water and river in Tibetan) downriver until the stony junction with the Tozay Chu where we turn upstream into the broad valley and wander along to one of the many possible grassy camps on the river bank.

 Nights 5, 6 and 7 are all at ~4500m so we really can get used to the altitude, a real key before progressing higher.

 7 - trek Numa camp 4550m

 We continue along the pinnacled river valley to the Leh-Manali highway, which we cross close to Pang, a startling contrast of "development" and the cleanliness of the wilderness.
-So we do cross the road; sadly there are fewer and fewer treks that are not interrupted by a road.
-However we don't walk along the road at all and the camp is peaceful, serene, and full of memories from explorations of yesterdecade.
+So we do cross the road; sadly there are fewer and fewer treks that are not interrupted by a road, however this is also a chance to resupply.
+Soon after we also pass one of our favourite camps, our "yogurt" camp, full of memories from explorations of yesteryear and yesterdecade.

 Our delightful Pang camp is one of the more distant green patches close to the river - Jamie